KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 **[14/02/2023] DAC'23:** One co-authored paper, **AutoDCIM: An Automated Digital CIM Compiler**, has been accepted by DAC'23!
 Congrats！🎉

+## Kunming Group
+I am honored to have organized and established a collaborative research group spanning multiple universities (including HKUST, SCUT, Westlake University, SYSU, WHU, ZJU, et al.), focusing on In-Memory Computation, Approximate Computing, Efficient Algorithms, and Emerging Non-Volatile Memories.
+I would like to express my heartfelt gratitude to all the members of the Kunming Group and our collaborators for their dedicated efforts.
+Throughout the progress of our projects, due credit has been clearly and fairly acknowledged and labeled in our papers, with the invaluable support of our supervisors.

+The details of the projects and collaborations are as follows:

+[DATE'25] A study on DCIM circuit design and its design automation, conducted by Kunming Shao (HKUST) and Fengshi Tian (HKUST).

+[ISCAS'25] Research on digital PE design, conducted by Liang Zhao (SCUT) and Kunming Shao (HKUST).

+[CICC'25] An integrative study on Medical SoC, conducted by Fengshi Tian (HKUST), Jinbo Chen (Westlake), and Kunming Shao (HKUST).

+[DAC'25 WIP] Research on approximate computing, conducted by Kunming Shao (HKUST) and Liang Zhao (SCUT).

+[TCAS-II'25 (In Progress)] An integrative study on Floating-Point CIM design, conducted by Liang Zhao (SCUT) and Kunming Shao (HKUST).

+[ISLPED'25 (In Progress)] An integrative study on edge-LLM acceleration, conducted by Kunming Shao (HKUST), Zhipeng Liao (Westlake), Jiangnan Yu (HKUST), and Xiaomeng Wang (HKUST).

+[TCAS-I'25 (In Progress)] Research on CIM-based system design, conducted by Kunming Shao (HKUST) and Liang Zhao (SCUT).

+[Tape-out (In Progress)] An integrative study on CIM-based systems, conducted by Kunming Shao (HKUST), Xiaomeng Wang (HKUST), and Jingyu He (HKUST).

 <script type="text/javascript" id="clstr_globe" src="//clustrmaps.com/globe.js?d=dlQewDWXOFOO3ktbqFfI4LrHeaJPHclAPktKulGKfIo"></script>